mduk/MLTPlayground/outline.md

 it's graphics hardware is the server and each application that wants to draw a window onto the screen is a client that connects to the server and instructs it on how to draw what it wants.
 The drawable space available is what X calls the display, and typically that display is ":0".
-If you have more than one physical monitor, then that screen is all of them together.
+If you have more than one physical monitor, then that display is all of them together.

 FFmpeg has an X11 client module called x11grab that we can use to connect to our X server and request frames from it.